pierrenoizat/tumblebit_tips/README.md

 ### Background

-While implementing a Tumblebit server in “classic tumbler” mode and after carefully reviewing **Fig 3 of the original white paper describing interactions between Tumbler and Bob**, I came to the conclusion that steps 2,3,4 and steps 6,7 could be simplified (step 5 and 9-12 are unchanged).
+While implementing a demo Tumblebit server in “classic tumbler” mode and after carefully reviewing **Fig 3 of the original white paper describing interactions between Tumbler and Bob**, I came to the conclusion that steps 2,3,4 and steps 6,7 could be simplified (step 5 and 9-12 are unchanged).

 The objectives are
 1. to stick to the most common cryptographic primitives (avoid Tumblebit-specific data formats)